rust-lang/book/second-edition/nostarch/chapter16.md

 ### How Channels Interact with Ownership

-Let's do an experiment at this point to see how channels and ownership work
+Let’s do an experiment at this point to see how channels and ownership work
-together: we'll try to use `val` in the spawned thread after we've sent it down the channel.
+together: we’ll try to use `val` in the spawned thread after we’ve sent it down the channel.
 Try compiling the code in Listing 16-9:

 Filename: src/main.rs